Government must set “red lines” and suspend arms sales to Israel – Carmichael

 Orkney and Shetland MP, Alistair Carmichael has spoken in Parliament on the need for greater discussion on the UK-wide level about the development of legislation on assisted dying.

-Commenting on the Scottish Government budget announced today, Orkney’s MSP Liam McArthur said:
+Commenting after the Scottish Government announced it would no longer proceed with plans to institute a National Care Service, Orkney’s MSP Liam McArthur said: